epccs/RPUno/Solenoid/README.md

 ## Future improvements (to do)

-__Do not use this program__ it was for RPUno^6 and does not work on ^7 (yet).
+__Do not use this program__ the updates need verified on ^9.

-use CURR_SOUR_EN
+turn on flow sensor current source CS_ICP1_EN. (done)

-Add a wiring diagram.
+Add a wiring diagram. (done)

-Stop report like led on DayNight {"K1":{"delay_start_sec":"1","runtime_sec":"1","delay_sec":"1","cycles":"1"}}
+report "stop" command like on DayNight
+/1/stop 1
+{"K1":{"delay_start_sec":"1","runtime_sec":"1","delay_sec":"1","cycles":"1"}}
+(done)

-Did the flow meter not stop when the valve was closed, try to close the valve again a few times.
+Irrigation valve got stuck.
+Check if the flow meter has stopped when the valve was closed, try to close the valve again a few times.
 Set a status value for the command line to read, and sort out a way to do a service request, perhaps with the bus manager.

-Option to include some scaled time (or flow count) based on PV power received.
-In other words, keep the peak mA-Sec per hour charge rate and use it to scale the last measured hour of that value to add solenoid time (or flow count).
+Plants need more water when they get more sun.
+Add an option to scale the mount of water based on integration of the light sensor.

 ## Overview